-- HE-B.23 The City shall seek to facilitate post-secondary students being able to live as close as possible to the schools they attend or to transit lines accessible to college campuses. - HE-B.24 Local universities shall provide as much student housing as possible.
+- HE-B.23 Seek to facilitate post-secondary students being able to live as close as possible to the schools they attend or to transit lines accessible to college campuses. - HE-B.24 The City shall encourage local universities to provide as much student housing as possible.
 The universities should consider the use of incentives to encourage maximum use of university housing.